 James grew up on a mixed livestock farm in the heart of the Little Saskatchewan River Valley near Rapid City, Manitoba.
-Being exposed to the beauty and wilderness of that region instilled in him a strong appreciation for nature.
+This upbringing instilled in him a strong appreciation for nature.

-James’s passionate commitment to social justice and poverty reduction was demonstrated early in life.
-At the age of six, he received media acclaim and an Appreciation Award from the Salvation Army for organizing a craft sale that helped raise nearly $1,500 for programs that helped poor people.
+James’ commitment to social justice and poverty reduction was demonstrated early, when at the age of six, he received media acclaim and an Appreciation Award from the Salvation Army for organizing a craft sale that helped raise money for those in need.

-In 2006, James graduated from the University of Manitoba with a Bachelor of Arts (Honours) degree in political studies and economics, and with a Bachelor of Law in 2013.
+James moved to Winnipeg in 2001 to pursue his education, graduating from the University of Manitoba with a Bachelor of Arts (Honours) degree in political studies and economics.

-In addition to his duties as a lawyer (at Jerch Law) and Green Party leader, James also serves on the boards of the Manitoba Eco-Network and the Aboriginal Chamber of Commerce.
+In addition to his duties as a lawyer and Green Party leader, James also likes to garden in his spare time.